zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 This lab assumes you have:
 * An Oracle account
-* All previous labs successfully completed
+* All previous labs completed

 ## **Task 1**: Background